chillyjim/Azure-SE-Lab/README.md

-  common -- builds the common infrastructure gw -- builds a gateway (R81) manager -- a manager (R81) unbutu -- a linux host
+  common -- builds the common infrastructure gw -- builds a gateway (R81) manager -- a manager (R81) unbutu-dynamic -- a linux host unbutu-static -- Linux host with a static IP.
+Also generates a PIP.

 To be build:
   Windows10 - Windows box